Deepfake Generation and Detection: A Benchmark and Survey: Deepfake Inspections: A Survey

 \textbf{7)} Model Light-weighting is also an important topic with profound implications for the widespread application of models.
 FastSwap~\cite{yoo2023fastswap} achieves this by innovating a decoder block called Triple Adaptive Normalization (TAN), effectively integrating identity information from the source image and pose information from the target image.
 XimSwap~\cite{ancilotto2023ximswap} modifies the design of convolutional blocks and the identity injection mechanism, successfully deploying on STM32H743.

-$\bullet$ \textbf{Diffusion-based.} The latest studies~\cite{kim2022diffface,zhao2023diffswap,han2023generalist,liu2024towards} in this area produce promising generation results.
+$\bullet$ \textbf{Diffusion-based.} The latest studies~\cite{kim2025diffface,zhao2023diffswap,han2023generalist,liu2024towards} in this area produce promising generation results.
 DiffSwaps~\cite{zhao2023diffswap} redefines the face swapping problem as a conditional inpainting task.
 Liu~\etal~\cite{liu2024towards} introduce a multi-modal face generation framework and achieved this by introducing components such as balanced identity and expression encoders to the conditional diffusion model, striking a balance between identity replacement and attribute preservation during the generation process.
 As a novel facial generalist model, FaceX~\cite{han2023generalist} can achieve various facial tasks, including face swapping and editing.
-Leveraging the pre-trained StableDiffusion~\cite{blattmann2023stable} has significantly improved the quality and model training speed.
+Leveraging the pre-trained StableDiffusion~\cite{blattmann2023stable} has significantly improved the quality and model training speed. {Baliah~\etal~\cite{baliah2025realistic} achieves improved identity fidelity, pose consistency, and generalization through self-supervised inpainting, DDIM multi-step sampling, CLIP-based feature disentanglement, and mask shuffling. }

-$\bullet$ \textbf{Other Techniques.} There are also some methods that stand independently from the above classifications that are discussed here collectively.
+$\bullet$ \textbf{Alternative Techniques.} Some methods stand independently from the above classifications that are discussed here collectively.
 Fast Face-swap~\cite{korshunova2017fast} views the identity swap task as a style transfer task, achieving its goals based on VGG-Net.
 However, this method has poor generalization.
 Some methods~\cite{cui2023face,cao2023transfs} apply the Transformer architecture to face swapping tasks.
-Leveraging a facial encoder based on the Swin Transformer~\cite{liu2021swin}, TransFS~\cite{cao2023transfs} obtains rich facial features, enabling facial swapping in high-resolution images.
-ReliableSwap~\cite{yuan2023reliableswap} enhances the model's identity preservation capabilities by constructing a reliable supervisor called the "cyclic triplet."
-However, it has limitations in preserving attribute information.
+Leveraging a facial encoder based on the Swin Transformer~\cite{liu2021swin}, TransFS~\cite{cao2023transfs} obtains rich facial features, enabling facial swapping in high-resolution images. {CanonSwap~\cite{luo2025canonswap} introduces a motion–appearance disentangled video face swapping framework that enables accurate identity transfer while preserving fine-grained temporal dynamics.}

-\subsubsection{Face Reenactment}
+\subsubsection{\textbf{Face Reenactment}}